ucl-cssb/flopr/README.md

     choices below.
   - `to_MEFL` is a Boolean flag that lets you tell the function if you want to convert the fluorescence data into calibrated units.
-You can only do this if yu have carried out the calibration as detailed above.
+You can only do this if you have carried out the calibration as detailed above.
-  - `flu_gains` is where you specify the gain at which you fluorescence data was recorded for each fluorescence channel.
+  - `flu_gains` is where you specify the gain at which your fluorescence data was recorded for each fluorescence channel.
 Here we only have calibration parameters for “GFP” so we only specify one gain value.
   - `conversion_factors_csv` is the path to the calibration parameters